astropenguin/pipenv-analysis-startup/README.md

 # pipenv-ipython-jupyter
-:penguin: IPython and Jupyter configs' management in a Python-Pipenv
+:penguin: Demo of IPython and Jupyter configs' management in a Python-pipenv

-This repository demonstrates how to manage a IPython profile and a Jupyter kernel in a Python virtual environment made by Pipenv.
+This repository demonstrates how to manage a IPython profile and a Jupyter kernel in a Python virtual environment created by [pipenv](https://pipenv.readthedocs.io/en/latest/).

 ## How to setup